 I am a computer scientist interested in cryptography and security.
 Before joining Oregon State University in 2013, I was Assistant Professor at the University of Montana.
 Before that, I earned a BS in Computer Science from Iowa State University and a PhD in Computer Science from the University of Illinois.
-I am the only faculty at Oregon State whose name contains the substring "OSU".
+I am the only faculty at Oregon State University whose name contains the substring "OSU".

 I am writing an undergraduate textbook on cryptography called The Joy of Cryptography.
 The book is / will be free, thanks to support from Oregon State's open textbook initiative.